- Katarina Anik

 -

-Before design, I worked across adjacent creative fields, from the development and performance of contemporary plays, to original devised pieces realised and translated through the Suzuki Method*[Suzuki, for those who don’t speak theatre: a highly stylised acting practice and rigorous physical discipline, drawn from ballet, martial arts, and traditional Japanese and Greek theatre — and yes, it's as mental as it sounds.] to scriptwriting and producing within the independent film industry.
-To say it simply, I’m someone who has an insatiable appetite for ideas, process, and expression.
+Before design, I worked across adjacent creative fields, from the development and performance of contemporary plays, to original devised pieces realised through the Suzuki Method*[Suzuki Method: a highly stylised acting practice and rigorous physical discipline, drawn from ballet, martial arts, and traditional Japanese and Greek theatre — and yes, it's as mental as it sounds.] to scriptwriting, producing, and set design in the independent film industry.

 —K